 Tom says he has no problem retrenching to make this shift in his career.
 “I don’t mind learning the fundamentals first, because I’m confident that I can expand from here,” he says.
 As for being a student, Tom says it has been an excellent investment.
 “It’s been a growth experience,” he says.
 “The discussions we have stimulate my intellectual capacity to expand, thus allowing me to provide additional inputs, and I feel like I offer a lot to the conversation.
 I’m glad I decided to pursue this program.”

 Inspired by Tom’s story?
-An MSN program can be your passport to a specialty nursing field, like nursing education, informatics, nursing management and organizational leadership, infection control, or case management.
+An MSN program can be your passport to a specialty nursing field, like nursing education, informatics, nursing management and organizational leadership, or infection control.
 Specialized knowledge forms the foundation of these nursing fields.
 When you acquire new knowledge, you can apply it to nursing practice in ways that enhance patient care and improve outcomes.

 Read the other student success stories for more inspiration.